cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-sockh3lix.md

 ::: warning

 iPhone 5's using this jailbreak may run into an issue where tweaks will not load properly.
-If this happens and you own a Mac, you should try restoring your device, then jailbreaking with <router-link to="/installing-h3lix">Installing h3lix</router-link> instead.
+If this happens, you should try restoring your device, then jailbreaking with <router-link to="/installing-h3lix">Installing h3lix</router-link> instead.

 :::